cdapio/cdap/cdap-docs/admin-manual/source/upgrading/ambari.rst

 follow our instructions for upgrading CDAP installations that were installed with packages, either RPM or Debian:

-  :ref:`Upgrading CDAP via Package Managers <admin-upgrading-packages-cdap>`
+  :ref:`Upgrading CDAP via Package Managers <admin-upgrading-packages-upgrading-cdap>`

 Upgrading Apache Ambari